Waikato: History

-During the late 1850s Maniapoto in particular become disgruntled in their dealings with Pakeha.
+During the late 1850s Maniapoto in particular become disgruntled in their dealings with Pākehā.
 They complained about the way they were treated in Auckland by traders but their chief complaint was that the government was underpaying them for land they were selling.
 The average price paid by government was 6d per acre but it was sold to settlers for 10/- per acre.
-The government argued that it had to pay for surveying and administration costs but to Maori it seemed unfair.
-Before the elevation of the first Maori king there was a wide range of opinions among influential Maori with some such as Wirimu Tamihana's father advocating supporting the Crown while Te Heuheu of Tuwharetoa advocated all out war against the government.
+The government argued that it had to pay for surveying and administration costs but to Māori it seemed unfair.
+Before the elevation of the first Māori king there was a wide range of opinions among influential Māori with some such as Wirimu Tamihana's father advocating supporting the Crown while Te Heuheu of Tūwharetoa advocated all out war against the government.
 This view was initially unpopular as the king movement hoped to work alongside the crown.
-Maori were upset at the number of children that had been fathered by Pakeha, who had then disappeared.
-The children were left to be raised by their mothers with general hapu support.
+Māori were upset at the number of children that had been fathered by Pākehā, who had then disappeared.
+The children were left to be raised by their mothers with general hapū support.
 John Gorst, a well-educated government agent, reported significant numbers of half-caste children in the Waikato in the late 1850s.
-However, in the Ngati Maniapoto iwi at least 7 Pakeha integrated successfully with the tribe from 1842, marrying Maori women.
+However, in the Ngāti Maniapoto iwi at least 7 Pākehā integrated successfully with the tribe from 1842, marrying Māori women.
 The best known are William Searancke, who became an important government agent, and Frenchman Louis Hetet, who became a successful trader.
 Their half-caste children lived with the iwi, and some became leading figures.